Eliminate Drag (3 of 3): Tackle the Meeting Madness

 Habit #1: Kill the Status Meeting

 The first habit is Kill the Status Meeting, and I put this habit first because it is a gamechanger.
-If you only implemented one of the five habits (but let’s be clear, I hope you will implement all five), this would be it.
+If you only implemented one of the five habits, this would be it.
 Status meetings are where we spend most of our meeting time, and we are dying in them.
-It sounds dramatic, but it’s pretty much on point.
-I’ll teach you a much better way to approach status meetings that will transform your work!
+There's a much better way to approach status meetings that will transform your work.

 Note: This habit is based on this earlier blog post you might want to check out.